NHSDigital/nhs-notify-reporting/infrastructure/terraform/components/reporting/scripts/sql/README.md

 ### Projection Queries

-This query finds the latest update of each object in the ingestion window, then inserts a subset of columns into the reporting table if the primary key is not already present or updates the row if present (and a later version is available).
+This query finds the latest update  of each object in the ingestion window.
+It then inserts a subset of columns into the reporting table if the primary key is not already present, or updates the row if already present but a later version is available.

     MERGE INTO <reporting_table> as target
     USING (